Society of Women Painters: Establishment

 The establishment of the Society of Women Painters was the culmination of nearly two decades of advocacy and activism for women artists, frequently centred around Ethel Anna Stephens, who was elected to the committee of the Royal Art Society in 1892 to represent the interests of the many female exhibitors.
 Women made up at least a quarter of the members but had little say in the governance of the organisation.
 Women artists had been among the large group of artists discontent with selection policies in the two major art groups towards the end of the first decade of the twentieth century.

 "During the past three years the pressure of exhibitors claiming space at the Royal Art Society's annual show has led to a good deal of discontent and in 1908 two or three groups of women painters held exhibitions of their own with a large measure of success."

 The bickering around and between various art groups led to representatives of the Society of Artists making deputations to politicians and demanding that the government pressure the Royal Art Society to share their premises with other groups or otherwise the government should build a new exhibition gallery for other Sydney groups.
 The Society of Artists' "interests were also identical with those of the Society of Women Painters, the Institute of Architects, the Photographic Society, Arts and Crafts, and other kindred societies."
 No promise to do so was given.

-The inaugural meeting to launch the society was held in Edith Cusack's studio in July 1909, and at a second meeting in August 1909 thirty members joined the society and a provisional committee selected pending formal election of officer bearers.
-Miniaturist, Bernice Edwell was a founding Council member.
+The inaugural meeting to launch the society was held in Edith and Aline Cusack's studio in July 1909, and at a second meeting in August 1909 thirty members joined the society and a provisional committee selected pending formal election of officer bearers.
+Miniaturist, Bernice Edwell was a founding council member.
 Emily Meston and Lilian Chauvel were the contacts for membership.
 The press noted that the group "really grew into being through the discontent of certain exhibitors in having a percentage of their work excluded from the Royal Art Society's and the Society' of Artists' exhibitions."
 In some ways the Society of Women Painters had a more overtly feminist origin than the much longer lived Melbourne Society of Women Painters and Sculptors.
-Yet from the very start, the Society of Women Painters also identified itself with the most prominent sectors of Sydney society, inviting Lady Chelmsford the Governor's wife, who enjoyed painting, both to show work and be the President of the society.
+Yet from the very start, the Society of Women Painters also identified itself with the most prominent sectors of Sydney society, inviting Lady Chelmsford the governor's wife, who enjoyed painting, both to show work and be the president of the society.
 She also opened the first exhibition.
 In 1928 Lady Fuller, seated on a throne in a bower of greenery, was crowned Queen by Ethel Stephens, in front of 200 guests at the Society of Women Painters' fundraising pageant.
 This alignment to socially prominent personalities was not untypical of other art and applied art groups in early and mid 20th century Sydney, such as the Arts and Crafts Society and the Embroiderers' Guild.